selkovjr/locus/README.md

 # locus

-A PostgreSQL extension for representing genomic loci as composite types with indexing and query support.
+A PostgreSQL extension for representing genomic loci as built-in data type with indexing and query support.

 ## Features